rgbond/chasing-cats/README.md

     zip_neg.py              Zip a directory with a single file

     scripts:
-    cats.sh                 Simple script to run fcn segmentations on files coming in from FPT dclean.sh               Monitor an FTP directory
+    cats.sh                 Simple script to run fcn segmentations on files coming in from FTP dclean.sh               Monitor an FTP directory

     src: